Top Strong and Leading Brand Names

 The name’s phonetic properties make it easy and pleasant to pronounce.
 Its auditory appeal makes it a topic of conversation, which is a form of organic promotion.

 The name “Snapple” is “sticky” in the psychological sense: once heard, it is memorable.
-This is a very important characteristic in a market flooded with different names and brands competing for consumers’ attention.
-Moving from a more casual name to a dynamic name like “Snapple” is not just a rebranding but a strategic choice that has a long-term impact on the brand’s success.
+This is a crucial characteristic in a market crowded with various names and brands competing for consumers’ attention.
+Moving from a more casual name to a dynamic one, like “Snapple,” is not just a rebrand but a strategic choice with long-term implications for the brand’s success.

 Sony